magefoo/magefoo.github.io/_posts/2017-04-16-setup-development-environment-for-magento-2.md

 *Important!
 Never ever run any bin/magento commands as root user!
 You will screw up the permissions of the generated files and Magento 2 will do a whole lot os screwy stuff!*

+For reference, a better explaination of things can be found in the [Magento 2 DevDocs: Install the Magento software]( http://devdocs.magento.com/guides/v2.1/install-gde/install/cli/install-cli-install.html)

 #### Workflow
 1. Decide which flavor of Linux to use.
 2. Nginx or Apache?